oapicf/pinterest-sdk/clients/powershell/generated/docs/PinsApi.md

 $PinId = "MyPinId" # String | Unique identifier of a Pin.
 $StartDate = (Get-Date) # System.DateTime | Metric report start date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days back from today.
 $EndDate = (Get-Date) # System.DateTime | Metric report end date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days past start_date.
-$PinsAnalyticsMetricTypesParameterInner = Initialize-PinsAnalyticsMetricTypesParameterInner # PinsAnalyticsMetricTypesParameterInner[] | Pin metric types to get data for.
+"IMPRESSION" # String[] | Pin metric types to get data for.
 VIDEO_MRC_VIEW are Video views, VIDEO_V50_WATCH_TIME is Total play time.
 If Pin was created before <code>2023-03-20</code>, Profile visits and Follows will only be available for Idea Pins.
 These metrics are available for all Pin formats since then.
 Keep in mind this cannot have ALL if split_field is set to any value other than <code>NO_SPLIT</code>.
 $AppTypes = "ALL" # String | Apps or devices to get data for, default is all. (optional) (default to "ALL")
 $SplitField = "NO_SPLIT" # String | How to split the data into groups.
 Not including this param means data won't be split. (optional) (default to "NO_SPLIT")
 $AdAccountId = "MyAdAccountId" # String | Unique identifier of an ad account. (optional)